robert-mccarthy-ca/modern-druid/README.md

 - **Profitability** from verified carbon removal credits and biochar sales
 - **Replicable by 2030** and deployed to at least one new site
 - **Full transparency** and open access to all workflows, designs, and verification methods
-- **Non-exploitative revenue sharing**: 50% of all farm revenue goes to employees, equally across borders, but each farm is separate so every farm worker has a very direct incentive to succeed
+- **Non-exploitative revenue sharing**: 50% of all farm revenue goes to employees, equally across borders, but each farm is separate so every farm worker has a very direct incentive to make their site succeed
 - **Community-first food systems**: All food is free to the public
 - **Global readiness**: All training materials are online, pre-recorded, and free to use